Insights Compliance

 Two filings, not one

-Under the Economic Substance Regulations that applied to UAE licensees, a business carrying on a Relevant Activity faced a two-stage compliance sequence within each financial year the regime covered.
+Under the Economic Substance Regulations that applied to UAE licensees, a business carrying on a Relevant Activity — one of the nine ESR relevant activities in the UAE — faced a two-stage compliance sequence within each financial year the regime covered.

 The first stage was the ESR notification.
 This was a relatively light declaration.
 It told the regulator that the licensee carried on one or more Relevant Activities during the financial year, whether it earned income from that activity, whether that income was subject to tax outside the UAE, and the basic particulars of the financial year being reported.
 It did not, on its own, prove anything about substance.
 It flagged the licensee as being in scope and set up whatever came next.